-Research indicates that a senior with an active social lifestyle helps them to maintain a sharp mind and stay connected to the world around them.
-Seniors also develop a sense of belonging and happiness.
-The American Academy of Neurology studied the relationship between dementia, stress, and socialization and found that “people who are socially active and not easily stressed may be less likely to develop dementia”.
+Research indicates that an active social lifestyle helps older individuals to maintain a sharp mind and stay connected to the world around them.
+Seniors who are active also develop a sense of belonging and happiness.
+Medical scientists reporting at a meeting of the American Academy of Neurology, who studied the relationship between dementia, stress, and socialization, found that “people who are socially active and not easily stressed may be less likely to develop dementia”.

 Socialization is critical for people of all ages, but seniors are often prone to isolation.
-In their former years they spent time busy in the workplace and in the home raising a family.
-At retirement age the opportunities for socialization often decrease, especially if the senior must rely on others for needs, especially transportation.
+At retirement age the opportunities for socialization often decrease, especially for someone who must rely on others for needs, especially transportation.

-Researchers with the Annals of Family Medicine concluded that: “Social contact may be as effective as physical activity in improving mood and quality of life” and “social participation and social support networks are paramount to long-term positive outcomes and psychological well-being for older people”.
+Researchers writing in the Annals of Family Medicine concluded that: “Social contact may be as effective as physical activity in improving mood and quality of life” and “social participation and social support networks are paramount to long-term positive outcomes and psychological well-being for older people”.

 - boost the immune system